stjrd11/songbot/README.md

 ## NOTICE

 If it wasn't obvious, this program is not being actively devloped anymore.
 Though it was a fun project, it clearly didn't get much use from anyone.
-Anyone programming-minded can absolutely use this project in anyway they see fit.
+Anyone programming-minded can absolutely use this project in any way they see fit.

 ## Installation